michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 * deploy the template to create a new storage account in the target region
 * use azcopy to copy the data to the new storage account

+92. You are preparing to deploy an Azure virtual machine (VM)-based application.
+The VMs that run the application have the following requirements:
+✑ When a VM is provisioned the firewall must be automatically configured before it can access Azure resources.
+✑ Supporting services must be installed by using an Azure PowerShell script that is stored in Azure Storage.
+You need to ensure that the requirements are met.
+Firewall configuration - Run command
+Supporting services script - Hybrid Runbook Worker

+93. You develop a software as a service (SaaS) offering to manage photographs.
+Users upload photos to a web service which then stores the photos in Azure
+Storage Blob storage.
+The storage account type is General-purpose V2.
+When photos are uploaded, they must be processed to produce and save a mobile-friendly version of the image.
+The process to produce a mobile-friendly version of the image must start in less than one minute.
+You need to design the process that starts the photo processing.
+Solution: Create an Azure Function app that uses the Consumption hosting model and that is triggered from the blob upload.
+YES - In the Consumption hosting plan, resources are added dynamically as required by your functions.

+94. You are developing a web app that is protected by Azure Web Application Firewall (WAF).
+All traffic to the web app is routed through an Azure Application
+Gateway instance that is used by multiple web apps.
+The web app address is contoso.azurewebsites.net.
+All traffic must be secured with SSL.
+The Azure Application Gateway instance is used by multiple web apps.
+You need to configure the Azure Application Gateway for the web app.
+* In the Azure Application Gateway's HTTP setting, enable the Use for App service setting.
+* In the Azure Application Gateway's HTTP setting, set the value of the Override backend path option to contoso22.azurewebsites.net.

+95. You are developing a web application that runs as an Azure Web App.
+The web application stores data in Azure SQL Database and stores files in an Azure
+Storage account.
+The web application makes HTTP requests to external services as part of normal operations.
+The web application is instrumented with Application Insights.
+The external services are OpenTelemetry compliant.
+You need to ensure that the customer ID of the signed in user is associated with all operations throughout the overall system.
+<b>Add the customer ID for the signed in user to the CorrelationContext in the web application</b>

+96. You are developing an Azure Function App.
+You develop code by using a language that is not supported by the Azure Function App host.
+The code language supports HTTP primitives.
+You must deploy the code to a production Azure Function App environment.
+You need to configure the app for deployment.
+Which configuration values should you use?
+Publish docker container, Runtime stack PowerShell core, Version: 7.0